jessepeterson/margarita/README.md

     pip install flask

+**BeautifulSoup**

+[BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) in conjunction with the [lxml](http://lxml.de) XML and HTML parser are used to extract the description information from software updates and process it for display.

+    easy_install beautifulsoup4

+Or

+    pip install beautifulsoup4

+**lxml**

+    easy_install lxml

+Or

+	pip install lxml

 If you prefer to install into a Python virtualenv, that works as well.

 **JSON (for Python installations older than 2.6)**